BaseMax/ArrayListPython/README.md

 # ArrayList Python

-This is a simple implementation of ArrayList in Python.
+This is a simple implementation of ArrayList in Python, full-featured and easy to use with more than 20 methods.

 ## Functions